GuillermoBustosPerez/Multiple-approaches-to-predict-flake-mass/01-Complete-script.md

 ![](01-Complete-script_files/figure-markdown_github/Regression%20plots%20of%20all%20models-1.png)

-Visual analysis of the scatter plot for observed and residual values allows to observe model performance for different ranges of log10 of flake mass values.
-Residuals of the Random Forest present a systematic bias for the upper and lowest values of observed weight.
-In the case of flakes with a log10 value of 0.50 there is a systematic overestimation of the size.
-In the case of flakes with a log10 value of 1.75 there is a systematic underestimation of values.
+Visual analysis of the scatter plot for observed and residual values allows the observation of model performance for different ranges of log10 of flake mass values.
+Residuals of the random forest present a systematic bias at the uppermost and lowest values of observed weight.
+In the case of flakes with a log10 value of 0.50, there is a systematic overestimation of size.
+In the case of flakes with a log10 value of 1.75, there is a systematic underestimation of values.
 ANN and multiple linear regression present very similar plots for observed values and residuals.
-In both cases residual values indicate a systematic overestimation of a log10 flake mass when the actual value is below 0.25.
+In both cases, residual values indicate a systematic overestimation of a log10 flake mass when the actual value is below 0.25.

-Between values of 0.25 and 2 both models present a very similar performance with residual values falling evenly among the 0 value.
+Between values of 0.25 and 2, both models present a very similar performance, with residual values falling evenly on either side of the 0 value.
 ANN seems to present a slightly systematic underestimation of flakes with a log10 of flake mass above a value of 2.
-Multiple linear regression does seem to perform better for flakes with a log10 flake mass value above 2 with residual values falling evenly or very close to the 0 value line.
+Multiple linear regression does seem to perform better for flakes with a log10 flake mass value above 2, with residual values falling evenly on either side of or very close to the cero value line.

 ``` r
 ## Plots of observed values and residuals